MatthewHq/leetcode/String to Integer/Whiteboards/boardText.md

 After submission looks like I misunderstood that THERE CAN ONLY BE whitespace at the start, no words, if there are words it should default to 0

+It also appears that there can only be ONCE sign specifier, else default to 0

+Running into so many edge cases, continued to add solution modifcations

+Another edge case of having a decimal input as a string

+another edge case: "00000-42a1234"